Marnack/dlxtrains_modpack/dlxtrains_industrial_wagons/README.md

 The following craft items are defined and added to the game if the "Complexity of DLX wagon crafting recipes" setting defined in DlxTrains is set to "Standard".
 They are not added to the game if it is set to "Basic".
 The default value for the setting is "Standard".

+- **Australian Cattle Van Cargo Housing** - This item is used to craft cattle vans of the type built in Australia.
-- **Australian Louver Van Cargo Housing** - This item is used to craft metal louver vans of the type built in Australia.
+- **Australian Louver Van Cargo Housing** - This item is used to metal louver vans of the type built in Australia.
 - **Brakeman's Cabin** - This item is used to craft some early European wagons.
 - **Container Wagon Cargo Mounts** - This item is used to craft shipping container wagons.
 - **Container Wagon Single Cargo Mount** - This item is used to craft smaller shipping container wagons